 - If you have a potential donation that you feel fits our specific acquisition criteria for Archival Fonds (F), Curated Research Collections (C ), or the Rare Books collection, please contact the Library Donations Committee: firstname.lastname@example.org

-- If you represent a Ryerson University records-generating body (President’s Office, Alumni Affairs, Departmental Offices etc.) and have a collection of internal records in your department that you have determined to be appropriate for internal transfer to the Ryerson University Records Group (RG), please generate an inventory of the materials for consideration and contact the archives: email@example.com
+- If you represent a Ryerson University records-generating body (President’s Office, Alumni Affairs, Departmental Offices etc.) and have a collection of internal records in your department that you have determined to be appropriate for internal transfer to the Ryerson University Records Group (RG), please generate an inventory of the materials for consideration and contact Archives at: email@example.com

 Descriptions of the Four A&SC Collection Categories and their Acquisition Criteria